 You can join some of the paid guided bike tours and walks along the comic strip route but probably the best way is to just start your own journey with a map in your hand (a perfect map is available in the bottom) and enjoy your treasure hunt.

-If you wish to complete a real theme day, you should finish at the Comic Strip Village (Stripdorp/Le Village de la BD, situated at the Sablon Square) in the central part of Brussels, where you will find a gallery, a comic book store and a café, where you can have a rest surrounded by colourful comic strips.
+To complete a real theme day, finish at the Comic Strip Village (Stripdorp/Le Village de la BD, situated at the Sablon Square) in the central part of Brussels, where you will find a gallery, a comic book store and a café, where you can have a rest surrounded by colorful comic strips.